yodlpay/yapp-sdk/README.md

 ### 🔍 Fetching Payment Details

-The SDK exposes functions to fetch payment details of a single or multiple payments from the Yodl indexer API.
+Fetch payment details of a single or multiple payments from the Yodl indexer API.

 #### Fetching a single payment